Apatococcus ammoniophilus - new name for Klebsormidium crenulatum (Hormodiopsis crenulata) - see all my posts

-In 2018 I made a poster display on the topic for the YNU conference - It has now changed name to Hormidiopsis crenulata (Kuetz.)
+In 2018 I made a poster display on the topic for the Yorkshire Naturalists' Union Conference - It had by then changed name to Hormidiopsis crenulata (Kuetz.)
 Heering

 1. Gosh!
 100 years of Harber-Bosch Sept 2013 - READ THIS FIRST - it explains a lot.